pbaronti/Parent/README.md

 ![Example of AIDL file](resources/images/AIDL.png)

 - Add the AIDL file under the Java package: `it.cnr.isti.steplogger`
-- If your app is built with API Level 30 and above, declare that you're using the steploggerService in your `AndroidManifest.xml`:
+- If your app is built with API Level 30 and above, declare that you're using the steplogger service in your `AndroidManifest.xml`:

 ```
         <queries>